 You can find pretty much any stitch you’d like online not to mention there are SO MANY PATTERNS, (obviously I have both stitches and patterns right here on Stitching Together) but sometimes it is so nice to just flip through a beautiful book of stitches to get inspiration.

 Basic Crochet Stitches is another great book to flip through to get ideas and inspiration.
-There are many unique stitches which aren’t seen elsewhere and the photos and instructions are well done.
+There are many unique stitches that aren’t seen elsewhere and the photos and instructions are well done.
 Plus it is pretty enough to have sitting on your living room coffee table.
 You are sure to find inspiration in these pages.

 Crochet classes aren’t tangible gifts like the rest of the list, but the gift of learning is always welcome!